TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

       Resets the codec buffers used for keeping state.

       Note that no stream repositioning should take place.
-This method is primarily intended to be able to recover from decoding errors.
+This method is primarily intended to be able to recover kutoka decoding errors.

-In addition to the above methods, the :class:`StreamReader` must also inherit all other methods and attributes from the underlying stream.
+In addition to the above methods, the :class:`StreamReader` must also inherit all other methods and attributes kutoka the underlying stream.

 .. _stream-reader-writer:

 StreamReaderWriter Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :class:`StreamReaderWriter` is a convenience class that allows wrapping
+The :class:`StreamReaderWriter` is a convenience kundi that allows wrapping
 streams which work in both read and write modes.

 The design is such that one can use the factory functions returned by the